vustac/dse/README.md

 # VUSTAC Dynamic Symbolic Execution Engine

-The DSE consists of 6 seperate projects contained in separate subdirectories:
+The `src` directory contains the source code for the following sub-projects of the DSE:

  * `danalyzer`: consists of a Java program that performs the instrumentation of the bytecode of a Java program, and provides the executed methods that are added to